-Building a new product involves a lot of expense from product development to design to marketing the new product.
+Building a new product involves a lot of expenses from product development to design to marketing the new product.
 Carefully budget for every step in the process and reduce costs by outsourcing as much of the process as possible.
 For instance, outsourcing production makes sense until you have sufficient demand to make your own facility feasible.

 When budgeting, consider the different steps needed prior to launching the product, from designing, prototyping, testing, manufacturing, marketing, and then launching, and do your research to work out how much each step will likely cost.
 If there are some parts of the budget that look high, you can do research to figure out how to save money in those areas directly.
 It’s also important to make sure that you leave a little room in the budget for extra costs, as sometimes a part of the process might take a little extra time or work and this usually translates into costing more, as well.

 3. Ensure you have the funding you need

 If you want to make sure that you have the resources you need, then you might consider alternatives to self-financing with retained earnings.
 While a lot of businesses seek out funding when they first launch, many businesses also look for funding while they grow their business.
 Launching a new product is an essential moment of growth for your business so you might consider platforms like Funding Circle that can help you find the money you need to get your new product off the ground.
 Aside from the budget as mentioned above, you’re likely to need a business plan showing how you plan to pay off the loan and a timeline showing your breakeven point and estimated profits at each stage of development.